Soman-Ali/Soman-Ali/README.md

 - 👋 Hi, I’m @Cyrus-Sobaan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Open source contibution
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently learning full stack web development Using (MERN)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Sobaanqureshi1@gmail.com